mcliff1/polly/README.md

 ## Build Notes

-WebHook to this added to this git, so when a code commit occurs it sends the event to **AWS CodePipeline**
+In order to have the Code Pipeline get trigger automatically you need to add a WebHook to this added to this git, so when a code commit occurs it sends the event to **AWS CodePipeline**

 It is encoded to call *arn:aws:codepipeline:us-west-2:220065781146:custom_git_hook_polly* (this is my testing AWS account), this has 2 stages